Getting Started

 Quick Installation

-For standard usage without the advanced worker node, install the core package:
+For standard usage without the advanced worker node, install the core package straight from GitHub:

 Starting the Local MCP Gateway